robertorcosta/azure-docs.pt-br/articles/security-center/security-center-recommendations.md

 ---
-title: Recomendações de segurança na central de segurança do Azure | Microsoft Docs
+title: Recomendações de segurança na Central de Segurança do Azure
 description: Este documento mostra como as recomendações na Central de Segurança do Azure ajudam a proteger os recursos do Azure e a cumprir as políticas de segurança.
 services: security-center
 documentationcenter: na